spiekos/Hood-Lab-Placental-Multiomics/scripts/data_visualizations/README.md

 `gestational_age_male_only_GO_Terms.py`:
 Plots bar plot of the Gene Ontology Terms for the analytes whose levels are significantly regulated by gestational weeks in placentas of male, but not female fetuses.

-`interomics_correlations_effect_size_bar_charts.py`
-Plots the effect sizes (Spearman coefficient) for all of the pairwise interomics analyses in each obstetric syndrome.

 `multidimensional_comparisons_of_conditions.py`:
 Plot PCA and PLS-DA for plots evaluting the seperation in high-dimensionality space between placentas belonging to two different obstetric syndrome conditions based on the values of a specified set of analytes